Cotya/magento-composer-installer/README.md

 The Magento root directory must be specified in the ```composer.json``` under ```extra.magento-root-dir```.

-**NOTE:** modman's include and bash feature are currently not supported!
+**NOTE:** modman's include and bash feature will never get supported!